 Mental Capacity Act Code of Practice

-The Code of Practice supports the MCA and provides guidance to all those who care for and/or make decisions on behalf of adults who lack capacity.
-The Code includes case studies and clearly explains in more detail the key features of the MCA including the five key principles of the Act.
+The Code of Practice supports the Mental Capacity Act and provides guidance to all those who care for and/or make decisions on behalf of adults who lack capacity.
+The Code of Practice includes case studies and clearly explains in more detail the key features of the Mental Capacity Act including the five key principles of the act.

 These five statutory principles are:

 - A person must be assumed to have capacity unless it is established that they lack capacity.